My Child is Self-Harming: What can I do?

 How do you notice it is happening?

-It may be about noticing behavior changes.
+It may be about noticing behaviour changes.
 Does your child frequently isolate themselves?
 Do they seem withdrawn or lack motivation?
 Perhaps they are avoiding others?
 Many self-harmers conceal their actions so perhaps they are covering up their body more than normal.

 When you do check in with your child, it is important to reflect upon your own triggers.
 It is useful to be aware that any revelation can evoke a range of feelings including powerlessness, hurt, devastation, shock, anger and guilt.
 It may be that you wish to explore these feelings with external therapeutic support.